THAT'S A WRAP: ABC7 celebrates National Burrito Day at East Bay's Casa Orozco

 Most burritos are made with meat, rice, beans, and cheese.
 Don't forget the toppings.

-Many burritos are also made with guacamole, salsa, sour cream, and hot sauce.
+Many are also made with guacamole, salsa, sour cream, and hot sauce.

+With two locations in Dublin and Livermore, Casa Orozco has perfected the craft of burrito-making.

-Casa Orozco in Livermore broke it down in an assembly line to show how to make the best burrito.
+We caught up with Carlos Orozco at the Livermore location, where he broke it down in an assembly line to show us how to make the best burrito.

 "We were told about an opportunity, a taqueria in Dublin and that is when we had a family meeting about starting a family business," Orozco said.